New York, NY — updated March 2021

 - The Actors Fund Emergency Financial Assistance program is providing grants to union and non-union workers in entertainment and the performing arts.

 For comprehensive resource info (including preparedness, online classes and mental health resources), we recommend the COVID-19 Freelance Artist Resources page and Another Gulf is Possible’s list of Community Care Resources (available in English, Chinese, and Spanish).
-For general financial information, some staff members have found the Annuity COVID-19 Guide useful.

 If you have the means to donate or you’re an artist seeking immediate support, here are a few peer-to-peer avenues to financially support artists and arts workers: